-Different types of stone will weather and degrade in different ways and require specialist types of cleaning to remove dirt and avoid damage to the surface.
-A detailed initial survey is important to determine the type of stone, the most appropriate cleaning technique and the best access equipment, ranging from scaffolding, access platforms and cradles to abseiling ropes.
-Specialist steam cleaning systems are able to deliver high temperature steam when required for the toughest jobs, but low pressure systems and gentle chemical removers can often be utilised.
+Different types of stone will weather and degrade in different ways and require specialist building cleaning to remove dirt and avoid damage to the surface.
+A detailed initial survey is important to determine the type of stone, the most appropriate specialist building cleaning technique and the best access equipment.
+Specialist steam cleaning systems are able to deliver high temperature steam when required for the toughest jobs, but we can often use low pressure systems and gentle chemical removers.

-At Walkers, we regularly utilise the DOFF system, which uses steam and superheated water to 150°C with variable pressures, tailored to the type of material that needs to be removed.
+We regularly utilise the DOFF system, which uses steam and superheated water to 150°C with variable pressures, tailored to the type of material that needs to be removed.
 It can be used to remove paint coatings, lift chewing gum, remove algae, remove bird droppings and kill off spores, removing the need for chemical biocides.
-Used appropriately, DOFF should not over-saturate surfaces, so that they dry out quickly.
+DOFF should not over-saturate surfaces, if used appropriately, so that they dry out quickly.

 As with stone buildings, all brick structures are different and have varied cleaning needs.
 Bricks vary in strength and durability, as does the cement binding them, so structures can be surprisingly fragile, requiring the cleaning methods to be tailored to each specific project.
 General dirt, paint and organic growth are removed using techniques including DOFF, soft abrasive cleaning, chemical cleaning and media blasting.

-Listed buildings and buildings of historical interest require a specialist approach to cleaning.
+Listed buildings and buildings of historical interest require a precise specialist building cleaning approach.
 Over many years, the exteriors can become marred by build-up of dirt from the surrounding environment and careful measures must be taken to reduce the risk of damage to the building’s exterior, as normal cleaning methods can be too harsh or ineffective.
 All external cleaning of listed buildings requires Listed Building Consent or, in the case of unlisted buildings within a conservation area, planning permission.

 High level cleaning and maintenance of very tall buildings also presents specific challenges, whether building walls, roofs or gutters need to be cleaned, or window cleaning carried out.
-Specialist expertise and training is required, together with access equipment and techniques that ensure that all processes are carried out with safety at the forefront.
+Walkers has specialist expertise and all our technicians are fully trained in access equipment and techniques to ensure that all processes are carried out with safety at the forefront.
 Maintenance and repair are often carried out at the same time, together with installation of netting to exclude pest birds and prevent damage.

-Whatever your external building cleaning and maintenance requirements, Walkers can provide expert advice and have highly skilled and experienced technicians able to carry out the work efficiently, with minimal disruption to you or your business.
+Whatever your specialist building cleaning and maintenance requirements, we can provide expert advice and have highly skilled and experienced technicians able to carry out the work efficiently, with minimal disruption to you or your business.